KarinaRomero/sfRTC-android-framework/README.md

 - Synchronize assembleRelease task and wait the process finished.

-- Next, navigate into project folder appFolder > sfrtc > build > outputs > aar
+- Next, navigate into project folder appFolder > sfrtc > build > outputs > aar.

 ## Add library to your project